modlee-ai/modlee/README.md

 ```

 ## Implementing
+This section details the steps to use `modlee` to log experiments.
+A minimal working example is at `examples/simple_torch.py`.

 ### Import and initialize
-At the head of the script that runs the training loop (i.e. wherever you call `lightning.pytorch.Trainer.fit`), import the `modlee` package and initialize:
+At the head of the script that runs the training loop (i.e. wherever you call `lightning.pytorch.Trainer.fit()`), import the `modlee` package and initialize with your API key.
 ```
 import lightning
 import lightning.pytorch as pl

 import modlee
-modlee.init()
+modlee.init(api_key='my_api_key')
 ```
-By default, `modlee.init()` will log experiments to the same directory as the script that is importing it.
+By default, `modlee.init()` will log experiments to a `./mlruns/` folder in the same directory as the script.
-You can define a different directory with `modlee.init('path/to/save/experiments')`
+You can define a different directory with `modlee.init(run_dir='path/to/save/experiments',api_key='my_api_key')`, which will be interpreted relative to the current script.

 ### Model definition
+Converting a base Lightning model to a Modlee model with built-in logging requires simply changing its parent class.
 Given a `lightning.pytorch.LightningModule`:
 ```
 class ExampleModel(lightning.pytorch.LightningModule):
 ...
 ```

-Change the subclass to `modlee.modlee_model.ModleeModel`:
+Change the parent class to inherit from `modlee.modlee_model.ModleeModel`:
 ```
 class ExampleModel(modlee.modlee_model.ModleeModel):
 ...